marijnh/Eloquent-JavaScript/19_paint.md

 {{index "PictureCanvas class", "callback function", "scale constant", "canvas (HTML tag)", "mousedown event", "touchstart event", [state, "of application"]}}

-As such, we can define it as a component that only knows about the current picture, not the whole application state.
+Therefore, we can define it as a component that only knows about the current picture, not the whole application state.
 Because it doesn't know how the application as a whole works, it cannot directly dispatch ((action))s.
 Rather, when responding to pointer events, it calls a callback function provided by the code that created it, which will handle the application-specific parts.

 ```{includeCode: true}
 const scale = 10;